Western General Hospital Library

 Disability and Inclusive Learning Service

 Will provide advice and support for disabled students and students with specific learning difficulties (eg dyslexia).

-If you require this document in an alternative format please contact Viki Galt, Disability Information Officer.
+If you require this document in an alternative format please contact Viki Galt, Head of Disability Information.

 BSL users can contact us via Contact Scotland BSL, the on-line British Sign Language interpreting service.
 Find out more on the Contact Scotland BSL website.